ExeVirus/boxgen/Readme.md

 - The output data will be in a file called "data.box", this is to be renamed and used with [autobox](https://github.com/ExeVirus/autobox)

 #### 5. To change the boxing settings, there are four key variables:
-- spacing: This is the spacing between voxels when voxelizing the object.
+- **spacing**: This is the spacing between voxels when voxelizing the object.
 Smaller is more data points, but slower.
-- minimum fill (minfill): This is the minimum percentage any generated box must contain the input mesh.
+- **minimum fill (minfill)**: This is the minimum percentage any generated box must contain the input mesh.
 100% = no box outside of the mesh
-- minimum size (minsize): This is the minimum volume a box can be.
+- **minimum size (minsize)**: This is the minimum volume a box can be.
 A normal minetest node is 1x1x1, so if minimum size is 1, then the smallest box would have to have the same volume as a full node.
-- minimum quality (min-qual): This is an advanced parameter that has to do with the algorithm for combining the grid-voxels into boxes.
+- **minimum quality (min-qual)**: This is an advanced parameter that has to do with the algorithm for combining the grid-voxels into boxes.
 Essentially this parameter stops boxes from growing into areas with really low percentages of voxels.
 See the wiki for more information, but for now: 0.1 (10%) is a relatively good value.
 Set to 0.001 for less boxes.

 #### 6. Caveats to be aware of:
 - Your meshes **must** be watertight, or at least 99.9% watertight to get good results.
 If you don't know what this means, go see the [wiki page](https://github.com/ExeVirus/boxgen/wiki)